 You might have bought something advertised as ‘bookshelf’ but, as with their surrounding environment, the support upon which your speakers sit is of vital importance.

 Buy some quality stands.
 The performance of a standmount speaker depends hugely on the quality of its support, and this is another area where you shouldn’t compromise.

 MORE: Best speaker stands

 Likewise, if you’ve opted for floorstanding speakers, make sure you fit the spikes; if you have wooden floors you’ll likely have been supplied with coin-shaped pieces to put the spikes on to avoid scratching the boards.
 If you don't have any of those, use actual coins.
 Probably pennies now you’ve spent all your money.

 Even if that seems painfully apparent to you, there’s a chance you’ve not considered speaker cables.

-Some people ignore the significance of good quality wiring altogether, or try to skimp on the last few quid.
-Trust us when we say a good speaker cable can be the best value way to upgrade your audio experience.
+Some people ignore the significance of good-quality wiring altogether, or are tempted to skimp on the last few quid.
+Please don't.
+Trust us when we say a good speaker cable can be the best-value way to upgrade your audio experience.